 The welfare legislation has not been transposed into UK law; the UK law covering the welfare of broiler chickens is general animal welfare law, rather than specific legislation.
 There is Defra Code of Practice.

-Environmental Permitting Regulation 2011
+Environmental Permitting Regulation 2016

-The site will accommodate a maximum of 110,000 birds, this is over the threshold of 40,000 birds and a Environmental Permit from the Environment Agency will be required.
+The site will accommodate a maximum of 140,000 birds, this is over the threshold of 40,000 birds and a Environmental Permit from Natural Resources Wales has been obtained.